gocodee-team/lib-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

-## Movtivation
+## Motivation

 This project is a exist as a small demo for beginer to know how to write a Angular Library.
+In this library we will learn how to know how a native angular library work and learn how to use a JS lib inside an angular app.

 ### Build Status